-The Division of Theatre offers the Bachelor of Fine Arts degree in Theatre with a specialization in Theatre Studies, and the Bachelor of Fine Arts degree in Theatre with a specialization in Acting.
+The Division of Theatre offers the B.F.A. degree in theatre with a specialization in theatre studies, and the B.F.A. degree in theatre with a specialization in acting.

-When the total number of hours required to satisfy the General Education requirements and the major requirements along with the major's supporting course requirements exceeds 122 term hours, students in such majors will be exempt from three (3) hours of Perspectives and an additional three (3) hours taken from either Perspectives or Cultural Formations.
+When the total number of hours required to satisfy the General Education Curriculum requirements and the major requirements along with the major's supporting course requirements exceeds 122 term hours, students in such majors will be exempt from three (3) hours of Perspectives and an additional three (3) hours taken from either Perspectives or Cultural Formations.

-Bachelor of Fine Arts in Theatre with a Specialization in Theatre Studies
+Bachelor of Fine Arts in Theatre With a Specialization in Theatre Studies

-The B.F.A. degree in Theatre with a specialization in Theatre Studies reflects our commitment to theatre training within the context of liberal education.
-Based on the Division's philosophy that an understanding of and experience with the actor's process is essential to education and training in all areas of theatre, all undergraduate theatre majors focus on foundational actor training during the first two years of their program of study.
-Focused study in one area of theatre, chosen from directing, playwriting, stage management, critical studies and design is required to complete the major.
-With the approval of the student's theatre adviser and the chair of the Division of Theatre, this emphasis may be individualized to suit the specific goals of the student.
-All theatre studies students must complete at least 12 hours of upper-level courses among those offered in directing, playwriting, critical studies or design.
+The B.F.A. degree in theatre with a specialization in theatre studies reflects a commitment to theatre training within the context of liberal education.
+Based on the division's philosophy that an understanding of and experience with the actor's process are essential to education and training in all areas of theatre, all undergraduate theatre majors focus on foundational actor training during the first two years of their program of study.
+Focused study in one area of theatre, chosen from directing, playwriting, stage management, critical studies and design, is required to complete the major.
+With the approval of the student's theatre adviser and the chair of the division, this emphasis may be individualized to suit the specific goals of the student.
+All theatre studies students must complete at least 12 hours of upper-level courses among those offered in directing, playwriting, stage management, critical studies or design.

 Credit Hours

 General Education Curriculum 35

-Division of Theatre
+Division of Theatre: 74

-Dramatic Arts Today (THEA 1303, 1304) 6
+THEA 1303, 1304 Dramatic Arts Today

-Stage Makeup (THEA 2263) 2

-Running/Construction Crews (THEA 2140, 2141, 2142) 3
+THEA 2140, 2141, 2142 Running/Construction Crews

-Practicum (THEA 2240, 2241, 2242) 6
+THEA 2240, 2241, 2242 Practicum

-Acting I, II (THEA 2303, 2304) 6
+THEA 2303, 2304 Acting I, II

-Credit Hours

-Voice for the Stage I, II (THEA 2305, 2306) 6
+THEA 2305, 2306 Voice for the Stage I, II

-Movement I, II (THEA 2307, 2308) 6
+THEA 2307, 2308 Movement I, II

-Introduction to Stage Management (THEA 2361) 3
+THEA 2361 Introduction to Stage Management

-Acting III, IV (THEA 3303, 3304) 6

-Text Analysis (THEA 2322) 3
+THEA 2322 Text Analysis

-Theatre and Drama History I, II (THEA 3381, 3382) 6
+THEA 3381, 3382 Theatre and Drama History I, II

-One 12-credit-hour emphasis chosen from:
+One 12-credit-hour emphasis chosen from the following:

-Directing, Playwriting, Stage Management, Design or Critical Studies 12
+directing, playwriting, stage management, design or critical studies

-Theatre Electives 11
+Theatre Electives (17 hours)

-Electives 9

 Meadows Elective/Corequirement 3

+Free Electives 11

-Total 123
+Total Hours 123

-Bachelor of Fine Arts in Theatre with a Specialization in Acting
+Bachelor of Fine Arts in Theatre With a Specialization in Acting

-The B.F.A. degree in Theatre with a specialization in Acting is a unique program of specialized acting study within a liberal arts context.
+The B.F.A. degree in theatre with a specialization in acting is a unique program of specialized acting study within a liberal arts context.
 Enriched by the intellectual growth engendered by both their liberal arts and theatre courses, acting students engage in an intense investigation of acting at the highest level.
-The purpose of the program is two-fold: to prepare students for (1) entrance into the profession; and/or (2) admission to a top-flight, graduate training program.
+The purpose of the program is two-fold: to prepare students for 1) entrance into the profession, and/or 2) admission to a top-flight, graduate training program.
 Upon completion of two years of foundational actor training, students in the acting major receive advanced training in the areas of acting, stage movement and stage voice.

+2 2, 2 ,

 Credit Hours

 General Education Curriculum 35

-Division of Theatre
+Division of Theatre: 74

-Dramatic Arts Today (THEA 1303, 1304) 6
+THEA 1303, 1304 Dramatic Arts Today

-Stage Makeup (THEA 2263) 2

-Running/Construction Crews (THEA 2140, 2141, 2142) 3
+THEA 2140, 2141, 2142 Running/Construction Crews S

-Practicum (THEA 2240, 2241, 2242) 6
+THEA 2240, 2241, 2242 Practicum

-Acting I, II (THEA 2303, 2304) 6
+THEA 2303, 2304 Acting I, II

-Voice for the Stage I, II (THEA 2305, 2306) 6
+THEA 2305, 2306 Voice for the Stage I, II

-Movement I, II (THEA 2307, 2308) 6
+THEA 2307, 2308 Movement I, II

-Text Analysis (THEA 2322) 3
+THEA 2322 Text Analysis

-Introduction to Stage Management (THEA 2361) 3
+THEA 2361 Introduction to Stage Management

-Acting III, IV (THEA 3303, 3304) 6
+THEA 3303, 3304 Acting III, IV

-Voice for the Stage III, IV (THEA 3205, 3206) 4
+THEA 3205, 3206 Voice for the Stage III, IV

-Movement III, IV (THEA 3207, 3208) 4
+THEA 3207, 3208 Movement III, IV

-Theatre and Drama History I, II (THEA 3381, 3382) 6
+THEA 3381, 3382 Theatre and Drama History I, II

-Acting V, VI (THEA 4303, 4304) 6
+THEA 4303, 4304 Acting V, VI

-Voice for the Stage V, VI (THEA 4105, 4106) 2
+THEA 4105, 4106 Voice for the Stage V, VI

-Movement V, VI (THEA 4207, 4208) 4
+THEA 4207, 4208 Movement V, VI

-Business and Professional Aspects of the Theatre (THEA 4309) 3
+THEA 4309 Business and Professional Aspects of the Theatre

-Electives 9

 Meadows Elective/Corequirement 3

+Free Electives 11

-Total 123
+Total Hours 123